ShipMaster1/Balatro-DS-Port/README.md

 6. All vouchers apart from omen
 7. All skip tags--with some slight differences
 8. All different stakes
-9. All different base decks + 1 additional mainly for testing
+9. All different base decks + 1 additional mainly for testing + Some challenge decsk
 10. 17/18 spectral cards
 11. Improved calculations
 12. Endless implemented but not tested